barionleg/cesium.wiki.gs/Material-System-Details.md

 ## Phase 3

-* Polylines
-   * Polylines currently use very simple shaders, and are rendered in three passes using the stencil buffer to achieve an outline effect (turn ANGLE off; start Chrome with `--use-gl=desktop`).
-   * Replace the three-pass algorithm with a single pass algorithm that, in a fragment shader, uses the distance from the fragment to the line to determine if the fragment is part of the outline.
-Read [Tron, Volumetric Lines, and Meshless Tubes](http://prideout.net/blog/?p=61).
-   * First hard-code the above in the Polyline, then factor it out into a new `PolylineOutlineMaterial`.
-   * Create a `PolylineGlowMaterial` based on [Tron, Volumetric Lines, and Meshless Tubes](http://prideout.net/blog/?p=61).
-   * Make Polylines work with the rest of the materials as reasonable.
-Polylines will need to be able to compute at least 1D texture coordinates.
-I could see some potential for 2D and 3D coordinates as well.
-All materials will not work with all primitives.
-We'll need to document a feature matrix.

-## Phase 4

-* Implement the `CentralBody` fragment shader using materials, instead of hard-coding bump, specular, etc.

-## Phase 5

 Details to follow...

 * Different lighting models.
 Consider Phong, Blinn-Phong, Gaussian, Cook-Torrance, Oren-Nayar, Strauss, Ward, and Ashikhmin-Shirley.
 Which are most useful?
 Which fit best into our engine?
 See